-Gail Evenari is committed to deepening connections and creating opportunities for growth and learning.
-As an educator, she introduces students to global perspectives through media, service and travel.
-As a filmmaker, she empowers indigenous communities to voice important cultural and environmental issues through compelling personal stories.
+With four decades of experience producing award-winning films and curriculum, Gail is committed to deepening connections and creating opportunities for growth and learning.
+As an educator, she introduces students to global perspectives through books, curricula, art, service and travel.
+As a filmmaker, she empowers indigenous communities to voice important cultural issues and compelling personal stories.

 Gabo Arora was the first-ever Creative Director at the United Nations and the Founder and President of LightShed.
 With years creating award-winning social action films, Gabo has become a powerful force for impact around the world.
 Gabo received degrees from NYU and Johns Hopkins University, a 2016 World Economic Forum Arts and Cultural leader, and a term-member at the council on Foreign Relations.